Modric not worried about Ballon d'Or

 "My year was great and that's it."

-Croatia's defeat at Wembley saw it relegated from League A of the Nations League after finishing third in Group 4.
+Croatia's defeat at Wembley saw them relegated from League A of the Nations League after finishing third in Group 4.